 Avoid Auto Transport Scams Tip #8: Lack of Insurance Documents

 Any real transport company will have insurance documents that they can prove that they are insured to do their job.
 If you ask to see these documents and are refused, that is perhaps one of the biggest red flags of all for a scam.
 Also, if you are not able to gain access to the insurance documentation for a company easily and right off, you need to stop talking to that business right away.

 If any part of the process of the quote that you are being given feels like a sales pitch phone call or a scam phone call, immediately stop talking to this person and find another company to get a quote from.

-How Can I Tell Who is a Legitimate Auto Transport Company to Avoid Being Scammed?
+How Can I Identify Legitimate Auto Transport Companies and Avoid Being Scammed?

 These companies are the most common auto transport companies that you might work with for your needs.
 They own their own trucks and employ drivers who help to take vehicles to new places for the owners.
 The liability that will be involved in this kind of arrangement involves just this company and yourself.
 Especially if there is an accident of some kind while your car is being transported.

 Direct carriers will always have quality websites as well as quoting tools and information that is made readily available online.
 You will be able to search for information and reviews for their work easily and you should be able to check that they have a business registration with ease.
 These companies are easy to spot from a mile away and you should have no trouble getting good-quality quotes from these companies.

 Brokers act as a third party and help you find quality companies that can help you ship your car.
 These brokers might carry their own secondary insurance for the jobs that they book on your behalf and they will be willing to collect a variety of quotes for your needs.